PeekMed

 What we do is use a process designated as instance segmentation.
 This makes it possible to classify subregions within a region of interest.

-In practical terms, the technology is able to look at the x-ray and make sense of what is bone and what is not, thus facilitating the orthopedic surgeon process.
+In practical terms, the technology can look at the x-ray and make sense of what is bone and what is not, thus facilitating the orthopedic surgeon process.

 This is possible thanks to Deep Learning, as the algorithm takes the image and assigns importance to the various elements.